ganesh1729m/Machine-Learning-Works/Skin_cancer_detection/Readme.md

 ### Training Set Examples
 - **Strongly-labelled tiles**: Labels derived through histopathology assessment.
 - **Weak-labelled tiles**: Tiles not biopsied and considered 'benign' by a doctor.

+For more information and to access the `.csv` files, visit the [ISIC 2024 Challenge on Kaggle](https://www.kaggle.com/competitions/isic-2024-challenge/data).